-In order to calculate your Grade Point Average (G.P.A.), multiply the number of semester hours of the class by the grade that was received.
+To calculate your Grade Point Average (G.P.A.), multiply the number of semester hours of the class by the grade received.
 (For example, if you received an A in one three-hour class, you multiply 4.0 by 3.)
-Then add the results of all classes, and divide by the number of hours taken to determine your G.P.A.
+Then add the results of all the classes, and divide them by the number of hours taken to determine your G.P.A.